client: Personal Project

 Two 50 bulb strands of WS2811 LEDs are controlled via an Arduino Uno.
 The strands are daisy-chained together with the end of the first connected to three pins on the Arduino.
 Ground, 5V, and Digital Pin #2 which functions as the data pin and controls the strands.

 Arduino Uno Microcontroller

 xLights Project Sequence

-This modified version disregards the FastLED library / method of communicating with LEDs and instead includes the more efficient AdaFruit NeoPixel library that supports WS2811 pixel strands.
-The code is constantly listening for DMX messages, which it reads into a 300 slot buffer that it cycles through to set the Red, Green, and Blue value for a pixel.
+This modified version disregards the FastLED library method of communicating with LEDs and instead includes the more efficient AdaFruit NeoPixel library—which supports WS2811 pixel strands.
+The code is constantly listening for DMX messages, that it reads into a 300 slot buffer that cycles through to set the Red, Green, and Blue value for a pixel.
 Those color values are then fed into the setPixelColor method of the strand and shown on it.

 After Effects projection map

 Still from rendered media

 The base projection map was drawn out in an Adobe Illustrator document with the same dimensions as the projector output.
 That file was taken into After Effects and then pre-comps set aside to hold different elements were manipulated with mesh warp effects to fit the map.
 All animation was then done in the After Effects using elements created in Illustrator.

 xLights show playback is executed in a companion program called xSchedule, which allows you to playback video in sync with your light sequences.
 Unfortunately Mac development for xSchedule stopped in 2020 and older versions of the software do not run natively on Apple Silicon.
 The application is not able to playback video and lighting sequences without experiencing significant lag when translating through Rosetta 2.